backplane-cloud/backplane-www/src/content/blog/quick-start.md

 );
 ```

-#### Step 7 - Update Package.json
+#### Update Package.json

 - Add `"type": "module"` so the script can load ES modules.
 - Add `"server": "node index.js"` to the scripts section.
-Be sure to separate with a `,`.

-#### Step 8 - Launch API Server
+### Run Server

-`npm run server` to start the server on localhost port 8000.
+- Run `npm run server` to launch server.

 Use `curl http://localhost:8000` to confirm server is running.

-If successful you should see: `Backplane REST API Server is ready`.
+The Backplane API Server is now up and running and you are ready to [Start Using Backplane](#start-using-backplane)

 </details>
 <details>